Full details of Plymouth Hoe events for VE Day 80, Thursday May 8 2025

 The Hoe

-The day begins at 10.30am with a flag-raising ceremony, followed by a Full Parade of Standards and a Royal Navy Guard.
-This is then followed by a gun fire at 11am from the Royal Citadel.
+The day begins at 11.30am with a flag-raising ceremony, followed by a Full Parade of Standards and a Royal Navy Guard.
+This is then followed by a gun fire from the Royal Citadel at midday and a two-minute silence.

 As the evening unfolds, a concert will begin at 5.30pm.